 The ILO Committee of the Application of Standards (CEACR) acknowledged that extending the right to social security, including the right to medical care, to non-citizens is a key challenge for many societies today.
-With regard to the non-citizens, even where they are in an irregular status on the territory of another State, such as undocumented workers, they should have access to basic benefits and particularly to emergency medical care.
+Concerning non-citizens, even where they are in an irregular status on the territory of another State, such as undocumented workers, they should have access to basic benefits and particularly to emergency medical care.
+Nevertheless, in contexts where social protection is grounded in constitutional or legal frameworks (such as India, Colombia, Kenya, Brazil and South Africa), judicial activism and courts can be used to hold states accountable for their commitments to women and people with disability.